Volscente/cheat_sheets/data_engineering/dbt/dbt_docs.md

 They are data that are not inside the DWH.
 The *Seed* is the source of such data (e.g. Your local laptop as .CSV files).
 The folder is defined in the `dbt_project.yml` file as `seed-paths` and usually this path points to the `seeds` folder.

 Once the data are located in the `seeds` folder, run the command `dbt seed` to load the data into the DWH.
 The data are loaded into the `dbtlearn` schema and the table name is the same as the file name.
 They will be loaded as `table` materialisation.
 The belongs to the 'Mart' layer.

+### Snapshots
+They are used to store the state of a table at a given point in time.
+They are useful to track changes in the data.
+They are materialised as tables and are located in the `snapshots` folder as SQL files.
+They implement a Type 2 SCD and thus each snapshot is prefixed by `scd_`.

+Once a snapshot is created, you can activate it through the command `dbt snapshot`.

 # CLI
 ## Prompt
 ```bash